misterfish/stick/README.md

 correct `.compose` call is used (cases 1 and 2), or so that `compose` works as it should (case 3).
 We will use a function called `k` to enhance a normally composing function (`f`) into a Kleisli-composing one (`k (f)`).

-A final requirement for this experiment is that `k (f)` be simply callable using JS syntax, not requiring a separate `.call` or something similar.

 We'll start with `some (x)` where `x` is an integer, (using `bilby.some`), and pass it through `step1` Kleisli-composed with `step2`.